Mondei1/mcsync/README.md

 # mcsync
-**Synchronize your local minecraft server data with another server.**
+**Tunnel & share your Minecraft server with friends.**

 **DISCLAIMER:** This is mostly a concept at this point.
-That might change in the future but for now, don't use it yet.
+Things might change in the future but for now, don't use it yet.

-`mcsync` is not just a program, it rather consists of a custom client and server and a DNS, SSH & WireGuard server.
+`mcsync` is not just a program, it rather consists of a custom client & server, a DNS, SSH & WireGuard server.
 It has been developed with Docker in mind.
 All the custom parts were built using **Rust**.

 ## Features
-* Tunnel minecraft server to all participant *(using WireGuard)*
+* Tunnel minecraft server to all participants *(using WireGuard)*
 * Sync server files to remote server.
   * This allows all other players to start the server on there own, providing 100 % uptime if needed.
 * Create as many servers as you please.